GravityKit/GravityView/readme.txt

 == Changelog ==

 = 1.7.6.2 =
-Fixed: PHP warning when trying to update an entry with the approved field.
+* Fixed: PHP warning when trying to update an entry with the approved field.
+* Fixed: Views without titles in the "Connected Views" dropdown would appear blank

 = 1.7.6.1 on May 7 =
 * Fixed: Pagination links not working when a search is performed